 More urban squares as in Victoria Square since 1813, first as the Place du Marché à Foin, then as the Place des Commissaires and then as the Victoria Square right before the visit of the Prince of Wales in 1860.
 A Prince who became King Edward VII in 1901 and whose mother was Queen Victoria.

 Nowadays, the Victoria Square is a prestigious address in the Quartier International de Montréal.
-It is also a lively neighborhood with famous skyscrapers, high-end hotels, fancy restaurants, a convention centre, a museum and many relaxing benches, fountains and trees.
+It is also a lively neighborhood with famous skyscrapers, high-end hotels, fancy restaurants, a convention center, a museum and many relaxing benches, fountains and trees.

 The Phillips Square is named after Thomas Phillips, a building contractor and city concillor who bought the land from fur trader Joseph Frobisher.
 Phillips Square is located on a land donated by his widow as a perpetual memorial to her husband who died in 1842.

 The Phillips Square features a bronze monument of King Edward VII who visited Montreal in 1860 and who opened the Victoria Bridge while he was still the Prince of Wales.
 The monument designed by Louis-Philippe Hébert was erected in 1914.

 The Sir George-Étienne Cartier Square is a rectangular square located in what is now le Sud-Ouest borough.
 A small square with a fountain surrounded by row houses.